 At Lisle Marsden we offer extra opportunities for our children to be involved in sustainable activities.
 We have an Eco-Council who help our Sustainability Leader to promote 'Greener living' across the school.
 Our Eco-Council team currently have representatives from Years 2 to 6.
 They meet on a regular basis to discuss sustainability issues.
 These children are also consulted about future events and are involved in the planning of themed days.
 We also have a gardening and cooking club, which gives children the opportunity to grow fruit and vegetables on the school allotment and then use this produce in their cooking.

 At Lisle Marsden we have recently updated our Eco-Code.
-Our code encourages children to inhibit 'green' behaviours from a young age.
+Our code encourages children to develop and promote environmental awareness from an early age, across our school community and the local environment.